What is an Adapted Physical Education Specialist?

 - Developmental Physical Educator

-Job Opportunities for Adapted Physical Education Specialists
+Job Demand for Adapted Physical Education Specialists

 The states with the most job growth for Adapted Physical Education Specialist are Utah, Arizona, and Hawaii.
 Watch out if you plan on working in North Dakota, North Carolina, or Nebraska.
 These states have the worst job growth for this type of profession.